rahularorar95/task-api/README.md

  - Install dependencies with `npm install`
  - Run `npm start` and this will start frontend application on `http://localhost:3000`

  - To start the API server navigate to `server/` folder
  - Run `npm install` to install dependencies
  - Before running the server make sure to setup the port and database uri in a .env file in `server/` folder (you can create a new .env file from .env.sample file and update the values)

- - Lets connect our React app with our API server.
+ - Lets connect our React app with our API server
  - Create a new .env file in base folder (you can also use the .env.sample file to creare a new one) and set `REACT_APP_API_BASE_URL= <Base URL for API server> (eg. http://localhost:3000)`